kaikai-qin/kaikai-qin.github.io/_pages/about.md

 [ Genuine multi-sided parametric surface patches – A survey](https://www.sciencedirect.com/science/article/pii/S0167839624000207)
  Tamás Várady, Péter Salvi, Márton Vaitkus
 - A very comprehensive survey on polygonal surfaces.
+If you are interested in polygonal surfaces, this would be a great starting point.
 </div>
 </div>